About the Erasmus+ Programme for student mobility for studies

 - Good command of the language of instruction at the receiving institution

-- Active involvement in VUM social life and in the process of integration of incoming Erasmus+ students.
+- Active involvement in VUM social life and in the process of integration of incoming Erasmus+ students is considered an advantage.

 All selection results are published on VUM website.